CodersSquad/ap-labs/labs/lab4.2/README.md

 ----------------------------------

 - `NUM_BUFFERS`
-  Number of temporal buffers for dot product operations
+  Number of temporal buffers for vectors that will be used for each dot product.
 - `long **buffers`
-  An array of `NUM_BUFFERS` pointers to the available buffers that will serve as temporal rows to be stored into final result matrix.
+  An array of `NUM_BUFFERS` pointers to the available buffers that will serve as temporal vectors for dot product operations.
 - `pthread_mutex_t *mutexes`
   Mutexes that will help to know which buffer is available
 - `long * result`